ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 which can help to identify likely problem areas in the application if an override causes an issue to disappear.

+## What devices are supported?

+This layer requires Vulkan 1.1 and timeline semaphores, but it does not rely on any vendor-specific behavior.

+## How do I use the layer?

+### Prerequisites

+Device setup steps:

+* Ensure your Android device is in developer mode, with `adb` support enabled in developer settings.
+* Ensure the Android device is connected to your development workstation, and visible to `adb` with an authorized debug connection.

+Application setup steps:

+* Build a debuggable build of your application and install it on the Android device.

+Tooling setup steps

+* Install the Android platform tools and ensure `adb` is on your `PATH` environment variable.
+* Install the Android NDK and set the `ANDROID_NDK_HOME` environment variable to its installation path.

+### Layer build

+Build the Support layer for Android using the provided build script, or using equivalent manual commands, from the `layer_gpu_support` directory.

 ## Using this layer

 This layer requires you to provide a configuration file that specifies the